 Once an individual has raised or spent more than $5,000, he or she must register with the Federal FEC as a candidate and transfer funds into a campaign account, whose funds will be disclosed.
 The FEC provides easy-to-navigate definitions for election-related organizations.

 So who does donate?
 Few Americans actually donate to political campaigns, although the impact is still large.
-The graphic for the 2018 election cycle from Open Secrets illustrates:
+The graphic for 2019-2020 from Open Secrets illustrates:

 Political Action Committee (PAC)